-National Risks - risk of radicalisation generally Risk 1 Risk 2 Risk 3 Risk 4 etc 2 en n your area and institution 1 Risk 1 Risk 2 Risk 3 Risk 4 etc Leadership a nd Partnership Category Risk Hazard Risk management Rag Further action needed Lead Date for officer completion Leadership "What is the risk here?"
+National Ris ks - risk of radicalisatio n generally Risk 1 Risk 2 Risk 3 Risk 4 etc your area and institution Risk 1 Risk 2 Risk 3 Risk 4 etc • and Partnership T., .
+1 T T I I Category Risk Hazard Risk management Rag Further action needed Lead officer Date for completion Leadership "What is the risk here?"
 "What are the hazards?"
 "What has your institution put in place to ensure sufficient understanding and buy-in from Leadership?"
-What does your institution further action to address th risk(s)?
-The setting does not place sufficient priorit to Prevent and risk assessment/action plans (or does not have one) and therefore actions to mitigate risks and meet the requiremen of the Duty are not effective. within the organisation d not understand the requirements of the Prevent Statutory Duty of the risks faced by the organisation.
-The Duty is Leaders do not have understanding and ultimate ownership of their internal safeguarding processes, nor ensuring that all staff [Examples] Lead governor for safeguarding/Prevent lead is at appropriate seniority.
+What does your institution further action to address the risk(s)?
+The setting does not place sufficient priority to Prevent and risk assessment/action plans (or does not have one) and therefore actions to mitigate risks and meet the requirements of the Duty are not effective.
+Leaders (including governors and trustees) within the organisation do not understand the requirements of the Prevent Statutory Duty or the risks faced by the organisation.
+The Duty is not managed or enabled at a sufficiently senior level.
+Leaders do not have understanding and ultimate ownership of their internal safeguarding processes, nor ensuring that all staff have sufficient understanding and that [Examples] Lead governor for safeguarding/Prevent lead is at appropriate seniority.